bnjns/terraform-provider-metabase/readme.md

 #### Setting up Metabase

 When Metabase first starts, it will require some basic initial set up before it can be used.
-You can set it up manually by visiting <https://localhost:3000> and following the steps or using the included script:
+You can set it up manually by visiting <https://localhost:3000> and following the steps, or by running the included script:

 ```sh
 $ scripts/setup_metabase.sh